Christian Funeral Traditions, Customs, and Beliefs

 How long does a Christian funeral last?

 A Christian funeral will generally last about 45 minutes to an hour depending on whether or not there’s a graveside service included and the length of the readings.
+They are generally not very lengthy affairs.

 What kind of songs are played at a Christian funeral?